-The Canon EOS 700D (called Canon T5i in some regions) and the Nikon D5500 are two digital cameras that were announced, respectively, in March 2013 and January 2015.
+The Canon EOS 700D (called Canon T5i in some regions) and the Nikon D5500 are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 An illustration of the physical size and weight of the Canon 700D and the Nikon D5500 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 700D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is notably smaller (10 percent) than the Canon 700D.
 Moreover, the D5500 is markedly lighter (28 percent) than the 700D.
 In this context, it is worth noting that neither the 700D nor the D5500 are weather-sealed.